Welcome to the test site for Closer Commutes.

 make this happen soon, using a remarkably simple solution.

-We envision CloseCommute.com as a global initiative to radically reduce commuting times and distances
+Closer Commutes is a global initiative to radically reduce commuting times and distances - starting in BC

 Our five-year goal is to save commuters billions of hours annually while boosting productivity and lowering HR costs, decreasing traffic congestion and pollution, lowering health-care costs, and strengthening regional economies.
 Fixing the existing totally-inefficient situation will also reduce greenhouse gas emissions by over one per cent globally.

-The initial phase of the overall Closer Commutes initiative will reduce the commuting time and distance for millions of Canadians.
-Then we'll spread out to other countries.
-The process – for commuters and their employers – is simple to understand and implement: Allow and encourage long commuters to switch workplaces with someone doing the same job at a different location so both can work closer to their homes.
+The basic process – for commuters and their employers – is simple to understand and implement: Allow and encourage long commuters to switch workplaces with someone doing the same job at a different location so both can work closer to their homes.
 An organization will also update their human resources practices to consider candidates' commuting situation when hiring and for internal transfers.

-The impact will be positively amazing — an organization can expect to reduce its total employee commuting burden by aound 20 per cent within 15 months.
-As the idea spreads to all multiple-worksite employers, we expect a five to 10 per cent reduction in total daily vehicular traffic across each metro region.
+The impact will be positive — an organization can expect to reduce its total employee commuting burden by around 15 to 20 per cent within 15 months.
+As the idea spreads to all multiple-worksite employers, we predict a five to 10 per cent reduction in total daily vehicular traffic across each metro region.

 Everyone benefits when we become more efficient